Carolzhangzz/sciscinet-p1-frontend/README.md

 ## License

-This project is for educational purposes as part of a course assignment.
+This project is for educational purposes as part of a coding test.